Oregon's Crabs New Editon

 The CRAB MAX shown below in the open position with a white hand line is a proven folding crab trap that outperforms conventional crab rings and other folding crab traps.
 Click HERE to see the order information to purchase the CRAB MAX.

-Crab Max crab traps are available through our Websites or one of our scheduled Crab Clinic classes sponsored each spring and summer by the Driftwood Library and the Lincoln City Visitor's Bureau and at various retail outlets along the Oregon coast from Brooking to Astoria; however, the Crab Max and Crab Daddy products are not available at either BiMart or Ace Hardware in Lincoln City.
+Crab Max crab traps are also available through our Websites or at various retail outlets along the Oregon coast from Coos Bay to Gearhart; however, the Crab Max and Crab Daddy products are not available at either BiMart or Ace Hardware in Lincoln City.

-Once the decision is made to purchase a Crab Max Crab Trap, Do not cut or untie any of the lines on the crab trap.
+Once the decision is made to purchase a Crab Max Crab Trap, Do not cut or untie any of the lines on the crab trap or alter the bend in the trap's frame.
 Read the instructional pamphlet enclosed in the trap by the manufacturer.
 Use at your own risk.
 Be sure to wear gloves when deploying or retrieving the traps.
 Always use the T Handle when throwing the trap into the water to avoid injuring yourself or others.

 The Crab Max Trap is easily the finest folding crab trap on the market today.
 Made from high quality materials the Crab Max crab trap is easily used with a hand line with our exclusive, "T Handle" used to deploy the trap upto 100 feet into the sub-tidal areas of the bay.
 You will be taking crabs from our bays long after you have thrown other traps away.
 The use of hand lines is exclusive to Crab Max.

 Click on the photograph to view a short video clip of the Dungeness crabs caught in Siletz Bay using Crab Max crab traps.